-Identify any publicly accessible AWS Lambda functions and update their access policy in order to protect against unauthorized users that are sending requests to invoke these functions.
+Identify any publicly accessible Amazon Lambda functions and update their access policy in order to protect against unauthorized users that are sending requests to invoke these functions.

 This rule can help you with the following compliance standards:

-Allowing anonymous users to invoke your Amazon Lambda functions is considered bad practice and can lead to data exposure, data loss and unexpected charges on your AWS bill.
-To prevent any unauthorized invocation requests to your Lambda functions, restrict access only to trusted entities by implementing the appropriate permission policies.
+Allowing anonymous users to invoke your Amazon Lambda functions is considered a bad practice and can lead to data exposure, data loss, and unexpected charges on your AWS bill.
+To prevent any unauthorized invocation requests to your Lambda functions, restrict access only to trusted entities by implementing the appropriate permissions policies.

-To identify any exposed AWS lambda functions currently available within your AWS account, perform the following:
+To identify any exposed Amazon Lambda functions currently available within your AWS cloud account, perform the following operations:

 Remediation / Resolution